mportesdev/pictureshow/README.rst

     pictures_to_pdf('pic1.png', 'pic2.jpg', 'pic3.gif', 'pictures.pdf')

-It is however recommended to pass the output file name as a keyword argument:
+The example above will work as long as the output file is passed as the last positional argument.
+It is however recommended to always use a keyword argument:

 .. code-block:: python